Higher Education Admissions Frequently Asked Questions

 - and have not received any offers, or have declined all of your offers

-UCAS Extra is open between the end of February and early July.
+UCAS Extra is open between the 25th February and the 2nd July.

 Q. Who should I contact regarding the progress of an existing application to study a Foundation Degree or HND course?